 1. Wear your mask.
 Remember to keep yourself and others safe by wearing your mask!
 Ages 6 and older must wear masks that cover the nose and mouth to enter.
 Masks are recommended for ages 3-5.
 You can bring your own masks or purchase at the ticket counter for $1 each.
 We understand that mask-wearing can be difficult for children.
 We encourage you to gently remind your children to keep their masks on when they forget.
 Mask-wearing is required throughout your visit.

 2. Buy tickets in advance.
 Tickets are on sale now!
-Timed entry tickets for a two-hour visit to Sloan Museum will ensure social distancing at less than 20% capacity.
+Timed entry tickets for a two-hour visit to Sloan Museum ensure social distancing at limited capacity.
+Limited tickets are available per showtime to ensure social distancing in the planetarium theater.
 Online ticket reservation helps us provide touchless entry; therefore, online transaction fees are waived.
 You can still pay with cash in person, but ticket times may sell out.

 3. Play safe.
 Hand sanitizer will be available upon entry and throughout the space.
 When you arrive, please be ready to present your receipt on your mobile device or print your ticket.
 Staff will request your email address for contact tracing purposes.
 If you are not feeling well, please stay home and visit us when you’re feeling better.

 4. Our robust cleaning practices have leveled up!
-We will close for an hour each day at Sloan Museum so our cleaning crew can disinfect surfaces, hands-on components, and “high touch” areas, especially in the exhibits.
+We will close for an hour between ticket times at Sloan Museum so our cleaning crew can disinfect surfaces, hands-on components, and “high touch” areas, especially in the exhibits.
 Longway Planetarium will be disinfected between shows.
 At Longway Planetarium, we are installing a UV filtration in our HVAC systems and adding filtration to the Mars room and back offices.
 Sloan Museum at Courtland is upgrading HVAC to MERV 10 Filters.

 5. Gift shop.
 The gift shops are open Wednesday through Sunday.
 Take science and history home with you with learning toys and memorabilia from our gift shops.

 6. Virtual learning continues.
-If you cannot or do not wish to visit us during our first days back, we completely understand and look forward to welcoming you when you feel comfortable returning.
-In the meantime, keep visiting, connecting, and learning with us on social media.
-So far, our educators have produced over 50 videos presenting hands-on science activities and backyard astronomy tips you can try at home.
-You can find all of our content on Facebook.
-While we keep in-person capacity low, we will continue to present First Fridays and Second Saturday Trivia Nights on Facebook Live.
+If you are not ready to return to the planetarium yet, we completely understand and look forward to welcoming you when you feel comfortable returning.
+In the meantime, join us for First Fridays and Second Saturday Trivia Nights on Facebook Live.